PuwnZ/google-maps-lib/README.md

 ## License

-The Ivory Google Map Bundle is under the MIT license.
+The Google Map Lib is under the MIT license.
 For the full copyright and license information, please read the [LICENSE](/LICENSE) file that was distributed with this source code.